gauravbhand1611/oms-documentation/documents/retail-operations/brokering/template/inventory-based-shipping.md

 > **Note**: The inventory rules for this order batch are the same as the rules for standard orders, focusing on maintaining inventory balance.

+#### Routing Rule Sequence

+Since the client wants Rejected order routing first before the regular orders and wants to prioritize expedited orders, the routing Rules should be sequenced in the following manner:

+1. Rejected Expedited Orders
+2. Rejected Standard Orders
+3. Expedited Orders
+4. Standard Orders

 ### Create Second Runs

-For **Unfillable Orders**, create a separate run to handle orders when inventory is unavailable across all stores.
-This run checks for inventory replenishment periodically, and once stock is available, the orders are re-brokered.
+Retailers need to create a separate run to handle orders when inventory is unavailable across all stores.
+This is created as a separate run since inventory replenishment can take time so checking for inventory in every 15 minutes is not required.
+Therefore, this run is scheduled to run in evey 6 hours and once stock is available, the orders are re-brokered.

 ### Create Routing Rule